 I see some gorgeous bathrooms every day.

-But the number one thing mistake I see in some really beautiful baths is the placement of sconces.
-It is fairly simple to place them once you have them in hand, but is not simple to plan ahead for that placement.
+But the number one mistake I see in some really beautiful baths is the placement of sconces.
+It is fairly simple to place them once you have them in hand, but it is not simple to plan ahead for that placement.
 (Unless you are realllllly good and have every detail outlined at rough in stage which would be the goal to shoot for!)

 DO NOT, I repeat, DO NOT allow the electrician to place it.
 They typically will place too high because they are thinking of standards set long ago for rooms OTHER than a bath.
-Lighting placement in general is critical to pulling off a look in a room so make sure is well thought out.
+Lighting placement in general is critical to pulling off a look in a room, so make sure is well thought out.

 It’s best to have your electrician run a whip in the wall and then, later, when you have the sconce in hand, you can place it where it should go in relation to the center line of the sink and the mirror etc.

 Oh, and make sure you are paying attention to the center line of the sink when doing all your placement.
 Especially in a remodel when you cannot always be sure there will be space for the box exactly where you want it.. after the fact.